ytanaka-bio/scIDST/README.md

 # scIDST
 ## Introduction
-scIDST is designed to identify progressive disease states of individual cells from single-cell/nuclei RNA-seq by weekly-supervised deep learning approach.
+scIDST is designed to identify progressive disease states of individual cells from single-cell/nuclei RNA-seq by deep learning approach.